govuk-vue/govuk-vue-docs/content/2.components/header.md

 ```

 ## Adding navigation links

+:gv-warning-text{text="Navigation links in the header are deprecated in GOV.UK Frontend and will be removed in the next breaking release.
+Use the Service navigation component instead."}

 Pass a list of `GvHeaderNavigationItem`s in the `navigation` slot to include navigation links.
 Set the `active` prop to
 `true` if the link is for the current page or one of its children.